Los Angeles Science Fantasy Society

 The Los Angeles Science Fantasy Society, Inc., or LASFS, is a science fiction and fantasy fan society that meets in the Los Angeles area.
 The current meeting place can be found on the LASFS website.

 LASFS is the oldest continuously operating science fiction club in the world, helped considerably in maintaining that record by being one of the few to have owned a clubhouse.
 The organization continues to hold regular weekly meetings on Thursdays.
 The club maintains a private lending library of books, videos, and other genre-related materials, for use by members.

-Members of the club have run the World Science Fiction Convention several times, initiated the regional science-fiction convention Westercon, and hosts a yearly science fiction convention called Loscon.
+LASFS initiated the regional science-fiction convention Westercon, and hosts a yearly science fiction convention called Loscon; club members have also run the World Science Fiction Convention several times.
 It maintains a web site and discussion forum, publishes (at irregular intervals) an amateur magazine called Shangri L'Affaires, and hosts the collations of a weekly amateur press association, APA-L. The LASFS monthly newsletter, De Profundis, is named for the club motto, De Profundis ad Astra ("From the Depths to the Stars") and is available (in PDF format) for reading at the LASFS website, or can be obtained by writing its editor/publisher, Marty Cantor.